While her eyes were glued to my laptop, I sat there staring at her.

 Like every wedding, I gave my best.
 Captured all the details, formals, families, and made sure she didn’t feel nervous.
-After all, it is my job and she paid me for it.
-In fact I should say, she trusted me to cover her big grand love.
+After all, it is my job.
+She trusted me to cover her big grand love.
 The wedding trailer was five minutes long.
-In that five minutes I thought of every single moment I spent with the album designer & videographer planning, documenting, making changes to her album, etc since her wedding day.
+In that five minutes I thought of every single moment I spent planning timeline, documenting, making changes to her album, etc since her wedding day.
 All that hard work went to waste?
+She doesn’t like anything?
 It couldn’t be possible.
 I personally loved everything before showcasing it to her.

 But then again, I wasn’t the bride.
 “You have to see the world through your clients’ eyes.”
 I consoled myself.
-Its alright I guess.
+It’s alright I guess.
 I’ll redo everything for her.
 Not because I didn’t want to risk the chances of her defaming me but because she has become much more than a client.
-She was a friend now and I was willing to do anything for her.
+She is a friend now and I was willing to do anything for her.

 As soon as the longest five minutes of my life ended, the bride finally wiped both her eyes, fixed her glasses, turned around to me.
 I was speechless.
 Scared.
 Scared of what she was about to say.
 That was the moment our eyes met each other and I was even more confused with the spark in them.
 She smiled.
 “Thank You Rima!”
 That’s all I heard and my heart melted.
 Before I could drop from my seat, she hugged me tightly.
 Gratefully.
 And I hugged her back.